weecology/forecasting-course/README.md

 All of the code, lesson content, data, and infrastructure for this site is openly licensed so you can use any of it in your own courses.

-Lesson material can be accessed from [the website](https://course.naturecast.org) or using the raw markdown files in the [`content/lessons` directory](https://github.com/weecology/forecasting-course/tree/main/content/lessons) of this repository.
+Lesson material can be accessed from [the website](https://course.naturecast.org) or using the raw markdown files in the [`lessons` directory](https://github.com/weecology/forecasting-course/tree/main/lessons) of this repository.
 Each lesson is stored in its own named subdirectory.

 There are three general approaches to using the material in teaching: